TajemulCSE/TajemulCSE/README.md

 ## 🔥 About Me

-- 🎓 I’m currently studying **Computer Science & Engineering** at Green University of Bangladesh (Final Year)
+- 🎓 Studying **Computer Science & Engineering** at Green University of Bangladesh
 - 📱 Currently building apps with **Flutter & Dart**
 - 💻 Interested in **App Development, Flutter, Software Development, Computer Vision**, and **AI**
 - 🧠 Working on a thesis titled: *"Deep Learning-Based Detection of Potato Leaf Diseases with a Focus on Early and Late Blight Classification"*